Cupid and Psyche: Origins

 Folklore scholarship has also occupied itself with the possible origin of the narrative.
 Swedish folklorist Jan-Öjvind Swahn, who authored a long study on the story, German philologist Ludwig Friedländer and Russian folklorist Vladimir Propp defended the idea that it originated from a legitimate folklore source.
+Researchers also argue that the tale of Cupid and Psyche, as written by the Roman author Apuleius, has its roots in Berber North African oral tradition.

 Some scholars tend to look for a single source: Stith Thompson suggested an Italian origin, while Lesky, Gédeon Huet and Georgios A. Megas indicated a Greek origin.
 French Émile Dermenghem favoured a North African source, followed by French researchers Nedjima and Emmanuel Plantade, who all argue that the tale is a reworking of Berber folklore, since Apuleius was born and lived in Madauros, Numidia, located in what is modern day Algeria.

 Another line of scholars argue for some myth that underlines the Apuleian narrative.
 German classicist Richard August Reitzenstein supposed on an "Iranian sacral myth", brought to Greece via Egypt.
 Graham Anderson argues for a reworking of mythic material from Asia Minor (namely, Hittite: the Myth of Telipinu).
 In a study published posthumously, Romanian folklorist Petru Caraman also argued for a folkloric origin, but was of the notion that Apuleius superimposed Graeco-Roman mythology on a pre-Christian myth about a serpentine or draconic husband, or a "King of Snakes" that becomes human at night.

 On the other extreme, German classicist Detlev Fehling took a hard and skeptical approach and considered the tale to be a literary invention of Apuleius himself.